 A Commencement or convocation speaker may or may not be the recipient of an honorary degree.

-- Any individual or group in the Marywood community may submit the name of a person at any time to the Commencement and Convocations Speakers Committee or directly to the President of the University.
+- Any individual or group in the Marywood community may submit the name of a person at any time to the Commencement and Academic Convocations Committee or directly to the President of the University.
 The nomination consists of the name, address, other contact information, and a written statement setting forth the reasons why Marywood University should consider inviting the person to speak at Marywood.

 - The President of the University or her delegate will collect biographical information about the potential speakers at an appropriate time.